nestybox/sysbox-ee/README.md

   - This is useful for testing & CI/CD use cases.

-  - It also adds another layer of isolation between application containers and the host, improving security.
+  - It also improves application security by adding another layer of isolation between the application and the host.

 * Exposes a partially virtualized procfs (`/proc`) to the container.

-  - This is done to make the container resemble a real host, while ensuring isolation between it and the rest of the system.
+  - This makes the container more closely resemble a real host, and further improves isolation from the rest of the system.

 * Supports running side-by-side with the default Docker runc.